The Waterside Primary Care Network (PCN) is a collaboration of the 5 surgeries based in the Waterside area of the New Forest. What does this mean?

 The intention behind the changes is to focus health care services around local communities and for GP services to be more proactive, encouraging people to stay well and make healthy lifestyle choices.
 The Waterside PCN covers an area from Southampton Water in the East to the red dotted line on the left of the map to the West.
 This area is larger than that traditionally recognised as the Waterside.
 Services will be delivered in the local area by the GP practices working together with community, mental health, social care, pharmacy, hospital and voluntary services in their local areas, in order to provide a personalised, coordinated and more integrated health and social care service.

-What are the benefits for patients?
+What are the benefits the PCN provides for patients?

 The development of a local PCN will mean that patients will be able to benefit from: